 What is Meow Ransomware

-If your files became no longer accessible and now appear with the new .MEOW extension, then you are most likely infected with Meow Ransomware (a.k.a.
+If your files became no longer accessible and now appear with the new .MEOW extension (then .PUTIN, .KREMLIN and .RUSSIA extensions), then you are most likely infected with Meow Ransomware (a.k.a.
 MeowCorp2022 Ransomware and ContiStolen Ransomware).
 This file-encryptor blocks access to practically all types of system-stored data using the ChaCha20 algorithm and demands victims to establish contact with its developers (presumably to pay for decryption).
 In addition, it was also determined that this ransomware works on code stolen from another popular file-encryptor named Conti-2 Ransomware.
 Information about contacting swindlers can be found inside a text note called readme.txt, which the virus drops into each folder with encrypted files.

 MEOW!
 MEOW!
 MEOW!